Welcome to today's edition of the Rush 24-7 podcast.

 We'll be back before you know it.

-Greetings and welcome back, L. Rushball and the cutting edge of societal evolution.
+Greetings and welcome back, El Rushball on the cutting edge of societal evolution.

 I just want to point them right to it.

-So, hey, Henry, it's gonna be the new Hey Henry, listen to this.
+So, hey, Henry, it's going to be the new, hey, Henry, listen to this.

 Debate on troop withdrawals put on hold.

-The legislative agenda marks a dramatic shift for party leaders who vowed repeated votes to end combat and predicted Republicans would eventually join them, but uh with Democrats still lacking enough votes to bring the troops home.
+The legislative agenda marks a dramatic shift for party leaders who vowed repeated votes to end combat and predicted Republicans would eventually join them.

-This has been one of the most disastrous ten months for a speaker of the House in the history of speakers of the House.
+This has been one of the most disastrous 10 months for a Speaker of the House in the history of Speakers of the House.

 The only thing of note that this House of Representatives has accomplished is the lowest approval ratings in I don't know how long.

-Henry, there's something else you might, Henry Waxman of Tory, you might want to be warned of this.
+Henry, there's something else you might, Henry Waxman, you might want to be warned of this.

 The more liberals are exposed to this program, such as your crack investigative staff, the more likely they are to question their own beliefs.

-We've turned many to the right side to the uh to the uh dark uh away from the dark side, and uh, you run the risk of having this happen to your committed staff of investigators.
+We've turned many to the right side, to the dark, away from the dark side, and you run the risk of having this happen to your committed staff of investigators.

-So I just want to warn you just trying to protect your base, uh, if you will.
+So I just want to warn you, just try to protect your base, if you will.

-Here are the eleven items in Al Gore's movie.
+Here are the 11 items in Al Gore's movie.

-Uh, ladies and gentlemen, by the way, I predicted this this troop that this Iraq thing is going to be off the table very soon.
+Ladies and gentlemen, by the way, I predicted this Iraq thing is going to be off the table very soon.

 We can no longer approach the discussion on Iraq as a partisan issue.